 Abortion care at Te Mahoe Unit (TMU)

-Changes to the law governing abortions took effect on 24 March.
+Changes to the law governing abortions took effect on 24 March 2020.
 There is now no longer a requirement for certifying consultants to certify the grounds for abortion.

 Options available to you

-Under 9 weeks pregnant
+Under 10 weeks pregnant

-You will be able to opt for an early medical abortion if you are 9 weeks pregnant or under and have no medical or other issues that would make this option unsafe.You may have the option of going home to miscarry if you live within 30 minutes of a tertiary hospital.
+You will be able to opt for an early medical abortion if you are 10 weeks pregnant or under and have no medical or other issues that would make this option unsafe for you.
+If appropriate, you will have the option of going home to have your abortion, or staying in our day unit to complete the process.

 You’ll be given advice on:

-- How and when to take medications.
+- How and when to take medications

 - Follow up information.